core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 the server can pick a length that all possible responses can be padded to, and set the Padding option with a suitable all-zero option value in all responses to that class of requests.

 Likewise, a client can decide on a class of requests that it pads to consistent length.
-(This is of little applicability to Deterministic Requests;
-there, the observer can group requests even if they are of the same length, and padding would hinder convergence on a single consensus request).
+This has considerably less efficacy and applicability when applied to Deterministic Requests.
+That is: an external observer can group requests even if they are of the same length; and padding would hinder convergence on a single Consensus Request, thus requiring all users of the same OSCORE Security Context to agree on the same total length in advance.

 Any party receiving a Padding option MUST ignore it.
 In particular, a server MUST NOT make its choice of padding dependent on any padding present in the request.